ycrumeyrolle/FeatureFlipper/readme.md

 It is unnecessary to add a 'if' statement.
 When the feature is enabled, the Ioc container returns the desired object an its method is called.
 When the feature is disabled, the Ioc container returns a [NullObject](http://refactoring.com/catalog/introduceNullObject.html).
-Any method called on this oject does nothing.
+Any method called on this object does nothing.
 It is a bit similar to the [ConditionalAttribute](http://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute.aspx).

 #License & Copyright